 that is, that I may be encouraged together with you while among you, each of us by the other's faith, both yours and mine.Romans 1:12(NASB)

-No doubt, he wanted to share first-hand, some of the mysteries that had been hidden for ages and generations.. but which had been revealed to him, for the benefit of the Church.
-I am sure he also wanted to be sure that their doctrine was sound, their faith was maturing and that they were growing in grace.
+No doubt, he wanted to share first-hand some of the mysteries that had been hidden for ages and generations.. but which had been revealed to him, for the benefit of the Church.
+He also wanted to be sure that their doctrine was sound, their faith was maturing, and that they were growing in grace.
 And doubtless, Paul also longed to rejoice with these fellow believers, about the good news of the glorious gospel of grace and their mutually secure position in Christ.

-Paul had experienced many trials and tribulations.. and knew, that one day he would be handed over to the gentiles, and would even appear before Caesar, himself.
-But Paul knew that nothing could separate us from the love of God, which is in Christ Jesus, and that no one could pluck him out of God's hands - and he wanted the saints at Rome to know this truth in their heart, and to encourage these believers to hold fast to the faith, and stand firm on the truth of the gospel of God.
+Paul had experienced many trials and tribulations.. and knew that one day, he would be handed over to the gentiles, and would even appear before Caesar himself.
+But Paul knew that nothing could separate him from the love of God, which is in Christ Jesus, and that no one could pluck him out of God's hands - and he wanted the saints at Rome to know the same truth in their heart, and to encourage these believers to hold fast to the faith, and stand firm on the truth of the gospel of God.

-But like all of us, Paul also needed encouragement from other members of the body of Christ, and so he told these Christians in Rome that he longed to come and see them.. so that I may be encouraged together with you while I am among you, he wrote.. each of us encouraged by the other's faith, both yours and mine.
+But like all of us, Paul also needed encouragement from other members of the body of Christ, and so he told these Christians in Rome that he longed to come and see them..
+"So that I may be encouraged together with you while I am among you, each of us encouraged by the other's faith, both yours and mine."

 Heavenly Father, thank You that we are all members of Your body and that each one has been given gifts and graces that are to be used appropriately.
-Help us to live according to Your word and to use our gifts and graces for the mutual encouragement of our brothers and sisters in Christ.
+Help us to live according to Your Word and to use our gifts and graces for the mutual encouragement of our brothers and sisters in Christ.
 May we all grow in grace and in a knowledge of the Lord Jesus, as we see the day of His return grow ever closer.
-This we ask, to Your praise and glory - in Jesus name we pray, AMEN.
+This I ask, to Your praise and glory.
+In Jesus' name I pray, AMEN.